 The accordion is a free reeds instrument.
 The sound is produced by a reed fixed at one of its ends, in contrast, for example, to the musical saw, which is held by both ends : on one side by the knees or feet, and the other by hand.
 The reed can be made in various materials as required.
-It is usually made of hardened steel to get the best sound quality, but for use exposed to the weather, manufacturers offer stainless steel reeds, less powerful and less stable at the tuning, but that avoid the rust that develops on all instruments due to the passage of air, but which is particularly problematic in tropical countries, near the sea or on instruments such as harmonica, where the air is brought directly by mouth.
+Accordions' reeds are usually made of hardened steel, but for use exposed to the weather, manufacturers offer stainless steel reeds, less powerful and less stable at tuning, but that avoid the rust to develop.

 The reed block is attached to a soundboard which, according to its design, will affect the sound.
 A resonance box instrument, for example, cut the most acute harmonics for a warmer and rounder sound.
 The sound you hear in the end is then slightly transformed by the passage through the accordion that, according to the openings that are performed and the materials used, will be a little muted and will transmit more or less sound in our ear.